 How often should stay interviews be conducted?

-As a rule of thumb, stay interviews should be conducted periodically.
-Organisations can choose to do so annually or twice a year.
-It is also helpful to conduct the interviews with new hires within three months of their join date to assess their experience with the organisation and what more the leaders can do to engage them.
+It is also helpful to conduct interviews with new hires within three months of their joining date to assess their experience with the organisation and what more the leaders can do to engage them.

 - What do you look forward to when travelling to work each day?